How to Save Time and Boost Efficiency with Power Automate

 Integration capabilities

 Power Automate offers a wide range of connectors.
 These quickly enable automated processes that span multiple systems, such as connecting Dynamics 365 with SharePoint, Outlook, Microsoft Teams, as well as third-party applications.
-Integration with external systems enables data synchronisation and streamlines cross-departmental workflows.
+Integration with 3rd party systems enables data synchronisation and streamlines cross-departmental workflows.

 Approval workflows